Saturday, May 12, 2012

 "Yes."
 Lie.

-When I think of Mimie I get a rush of emotion through me that overwhelms my physical body.
+When I think of Mimie, I get a rush of emotion that overwhelms my physical body.
 I become lightheaded and hyperventilate.
 The anxiety takes my breath away.
 But the fact of life is she is gone.
-I stand here alone with our two children trying to figure out where to begin.
+I stand alone with our two children, trying to figure out where to begin.
 Where is the starting line?
-Is it as simple placing one foot in front of the other?
+Is it as simple as placing one foot in front of the other?
 I struggle more mentally when I think about having to explain to my kids who their mother is and convey her love to them through me.

-Burying their mother close by the girls was imperative to me, to my boys, which no one understood.
+Burying their mother close by the girls was imperative to me and my boys, which no one understood.
 I struggled and fought with other family members because they just didn't understand that.

-I was told to "think about the children and take care of the living."
+I was told to "think about the children and care for the living."

-I understood that statement but what kind of man would I be to just ignore her wishes?
-I needed to take care of her to demonstrate to my boys that men take care of their loved ones in life and in death.
-And in the end I chose the mausoleum and got what I wanted.
+I understood that statement, but what kind of man would I be to ignore her wishes?
+I needed to take care of her to demonstrate to my boys that men care for their loved ones in life and death.
+In the end, I chose the mausoleum and got what I wanted.
 I got Mimie a spot closer to heaven with a view of her girls.

-I showed my boys that their mother mattered and taking care of your own mattered more.
+I showed my boys that their mother mattered and that taking care of your own mattered more.

 Christopher Fusaro.
 The author of Captain Imperfecto.